patoui/user-crud-api/README.md

 DB_PASSWORD=
 ```

-After you're finished with your configuration, run artisan commands to migrate and seed the database
+After you're finished with your configuration create the database (in the example it's `user-crud-api`), run artisan commands to migrate and seed the database

 ```bash
 php artisan migrate && php artisan db:seed